|Photo Credit Oded Karni|

 The countries that compete in the FIL but can’t compete in the Olympics include the Iroquois Nationals, Scotland, Wales, and England.
 Taiwan is in the Olympics but recognized as Chinese Taipei.
 Puerto Rico is recognized as a dependent territory by the NOC.

 Obviously, the biggest one here is the Iroquois Nationals.
 If lacrosse is added to the Olympics and they aren’t able to play under their own flag then there shouldn’t be any Olympic lacrosse.
 The only way that it’s possible for the Iroquois to play in the Olympics, at this point in time, is under the Olympic flag.
 And we all know how disrespectful and wrong that is.

 The Iroquois created this great game, and no international lacrosse tournament should be played without them playing under their flag and traveling with their passports.

 The issue with Scotland, Wales, and England is that they would all be combined into the United Kingdom.
-I’m not sure how open Scottish, Welsh, or English players would be to all playing as one, but they do it in everything else.
-That might not be as big of an issues but still a loss in number of teams allowed to participate for sure.
+I’m not sure how to open Scottish, Welsh, or English players would be to all playing as one, but they do it in everything else.
+That might not be as big of an issue but still a loss in the number of teams allowed to participate for sure.